monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - show cursors and selections

 - session
-    - save main cursor positions per file and apply on load
-    - merge cursor positions from last session by default?
     - clean recent files (check for existence)
+    - clean file positions (by age?)?)

 - config | prefs
+    - similar to a global session
-    - similar to session, but loads and merges (to handle multiple instances)
+        - watches, loads and merges (to handle multiple instances)
-    - index- & source- & text-file extensions
+    - lists of extensions
+        - index      (parsed for completion)
+        - source     (included in prjct files)
+        - text-files (editable)
     - index files per project?

-- find and search
-    - each finder has a search toggle, which searches in in all files
-        - opens the search result panel, if not open already
-        - the finder of the search result panel is set to the search parameters:
-            - if executed via shortcut: selected or cursor word
-            - if executed from a finder: the finder's setting
-                - original finder can be closed and thus 'moves' to the search result pane

 ### nice to have